 Housing costs in Stony Point are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New York.

-Stony Point is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Stony Point is a town of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Stony Point who work in office and administrative support (11.43%), sales jobs (10.99%), and teaching (9.38%).
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Stony Point is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Stony Point is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Stony Point who work in office and administrative support (12.64%), management occupations (12.41%), and sales jobs (10.33%).

 The most common language spoken in Stony Point is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and French Creole.